Skip to Content

 • An indictment, information, or other charging document was not filed or issued in the case.

-• An indictment, information, or other charging document, if filed or issued in the case, was dismissed or dropped by the state attorney or the court, and that none of the charges resulted in a trial, without regard to whether the outcome of the trial was other than an adjudication of guilt.
+• An indictment, information, or other charging document, if filed or issued, was dismissed or dropped by the state attorney or the court, and that none of the charges resulted in a trial, regardless of the trial outcome.

 • A certified copy of the disposition of the charge as required in Section 943.0585(2)(a)-(c), F.S.

-After receiving the certificate of eligibility, the person must file a petition with the court to expunge the record.
+After receiving the certificate of eligibility, you must file a petition with the court to expunge the record.

 The petition must include a sworn statement attesting that he or she:

-• Has never been adjudicated guilty of, or adjudicated delinquent for committing, any of the acts stemming from the arrest of alleged criminal activity to which the petition pertains;
+• Has never been adjudicated guilty of, or adjudicated delinquent for committing, any of the acts stemming from the arrest or alleged criminal activity to which the petition pertains.

-• Has never secured a prior sealing or expunction of a criminal history record unless the petition for expunction is for a criminal history record previously sealed for 10 years, provided the record is otherwise eligible for expunction; and
+• Has never secured a prior sealing or expunction of a criminal history record unless the petition is for a record previously sealed for 10 years, and the record is otherwise eligible for expunction.

 • Is eligible for such an expunction and does not have any other petition to expunge or petition to seal before any court.